 Aretai, REED, hARt Lab

-This space had two adjoining rooms, each with a different system comprised from these brands.
+This space had two adjoining rooms, each with a different system comprised of these brands.

 They never cease to impress for their size.
 These were mated to the hARt Lab Tune Six Super Integrated Amplifier (26,500 Euro) with built-in streaming, DAC, and MM/MC phono stage.